ppege/viggoscrape.js/README.md

 If you for, whatever reason, can't use ES6, refer to [this article](https://dev.to/antongolub/errrequireesm-4j0h).

-### Information syntax
+### Parameters

-To use Viggoscrape, you need to provide it with login info and a subdomain.
+To use Viggoscrape, you need to provide it with the subdomain, your login info, and a boolean value describing whether you'd like the output written to a file or not.

 #### Subdomain